Finance and Budgets

 Anything bought for a society is held by the Union for Society and Sports Team use and should not be taken home as outlined in the constitution.
 It is important that societies and sports teams keep an inventory of what they have in their possession to ensure that nothing is lost or stolen at the end of the academic year.

-You can either buy things on behalf of your Society or Sports Team and reclaim them back using our reclaims form or you can contact the Union to make a purchase for you.
-We would only expect you to contact the Union if the purchase is over £100.
-On the whole the Union would prefer to pay invoices or process reclaims instead of making a purchase.
+You can either buy things on behalf of your Society or Sports Team and reclaim the money using our online reclaim form or you can contact the Union to make a purchase for you.
+We would normally only expect you to contact the Union if the purchase is over £100.
+This will depend on circumstances - we appreciate that not everyone can outlay money and wait to be reimbursed.

-Any concerns or queries around making purchases please contact our Finance and Officer Manager – Kai, ks84@soas.ac.uk or the general SU email – su@soas.ac.uk
+Any concerns or queries around making purchases, check the Funding Guide, and if you still have questions please do contact our Finance and Officer Manager – Kai, ks84@soas.ac.uk or the general SU email – su@soas.ac.uk

 Generating Income for your Club or Society